Shepheard's Hotel: History

 The hotel was originally established in 1841 by Samuel Shepheard under the name "Hotel des Anglais" (English Hotel), and was later renamed "Shepheard's Hotel".
 Shepheard, an Englishman who was once described as "an undistinguished apprentice pastry chef", came from Preston Capes, Northamptonshire.
 He co-owned the hotel with Mr. Hill, Mohammed Ali Pasha's head coachman, and proved to be a successful entrepreneur and businessman.
 On one occasion, when soldiers staying at the hotel were suddenly moved to Crimea, leaving unpaid bills, Shepheard travelled personally to Sevastopol in order to collect payment.

 In 1845, Hill relinquished his interest in the hotel, and Shepheard became the sole owner.
-Shepheard sold the hotel in 1861 for £10,000 to the Bavarian hotelier Philip Zech (or Zeck) and retired to Eathorpe Hall, Eathorpe, Warwickshire, England.
+Shepheard sold the hotel in 1861 for £10,000 (equivalent to $2M in 2025) to the Bavarian hotelier Philip Zech (or Zeck) and retired to Eathorpe Hall, Eathorpe, Warwickshire, England.
 Richard Burton, a close friend of Shepheard, left a detailed description of his generous character and successful career, describing him as "a remarkable man in many points, and in all things the model John Bull".

 The hotel was renovated in 1869 after a fire destroyed the south wing of the building.
 By the last decade of the 19th century, it was apparent that the original building was dated; for it to remain competitive, a new structure would have to be constructed ex novo.
 Zech employed the services of a young Nuremberg-born German architect, Johann Adam Rennebaum, to design a hotel on the same plot that would far exceed its predecessors in size and luxury.
 The construction of this final building, completed in 1891, is the most famous and well-documented incarnation of the hotel.
 In 1898, the Arab Hall (also designed by Rennebaum) was added in the central courtyard of the building, and further expansions occurred in 1904, 1909 and 1927.
 The near-total omission of Rennebaum's name in the documentation of the hotel has likely to do with a concerted attempt by the British colonial authorities after the First World War to eradicate any trace of German influence in Egypt.
 Ownership of the hotel passed into the hands of Zech's daughter and her husband, Mr. and Mrs. Kemmerich.
 In 1896, the Kemmerichs sold the hotel to Egyptian Hotels Ltd., a British company that subsequently leased it to the Compagnie Internationale des Grands Hôtels.
 This company in turn was purchased by the Swiss hotel magnate Karl (Charles) Baehler.
 Shepheard's Hotel was famed for its grandeur, for its guests, and as a base for the military.
 It was renowned for its opulence, with stained glass, Persian carpets, gardens, terraces, and great granite pillars resembling those of the Ancient Egyptian temples.
 Its American Bar was frequented not only by Americans but also by French and British officers.
 There were nightly dances at which men appeared in military uniform and women in evening gowns.